arangodb/spring-boot-starter/demo/README.md

 ## Multiple entities

 Now we want to find more than one entity.
-During the time when I watched Game of Thrones I saw a lot of Starks dying, so lets take look who is already dead.
-For this we create a new instance of Character with `surname` ‘Stark’ and `alive` false.
-Because we only need these two fields in our entity, we have to ignore the other fields in our ExampleMatcher.
+During the time when I watched Game of Thrones, I saw a lot of Starks dying, so let's take a look who is already dead.
+For this we create a new instance of Character with `surname` `"Stark"` and `alive` `false`.
+Because we only need these two fields in our entity, we have to ignore the other fields in our `ExampleMatcher`.

 ```java
 System.out.println("## Find all dead Starks");